praveen1664/SpringBootMicroserviceExample/README.md

 ## Document-Server
 It is implemented with Spring Fox lib of Spring Boot which consolidate the individual swagger docs of each of Microservice & present them on a single swagger dcument.
 Please select the spec for any service from the dropdown provided for the same.

+## docker-compose.yml
+This service will start 2 Postgres conatiners, One mongo DB along with PGafmin & Mongo-express configuration to test it fully.